-- Question 11 asks you to appoint an "Audit Coordinator." - This is a specific designation given in the IATF COVID Memo that reads as follows:
+- Question 11 asks you to appoint an "Audit Coordinator." - Language formerly provided in the IATF COVID Memo on this person read as follows:

 "This coordinator manages connections, availability of auditees and manages technical issues throughout the entire audit.
 It may be necessary to have more than one coordinator, especially if there is more than one CB auditor with parallel audits being conducted simultaneously."